Title

 Fast forward, and the region has caught up.
 Organic farming is no longer on the fringe.
 Minimal intervention is no longer radical.
 The “new guard” of Beaujolais looks a lot like what Foillard was doing decades ago.

 From the iron-rich schist of Côte du Py comes structure and tension—cherry-laden, sure, but anchored by something deeper.
-In Courcellette, where granite replaces schist, the wines shift—finer, more lifted, a different expression of the same hand.
+In Courcellette, where granite replaces schist, the wines are finer, and more lifted.
 Each parcel bottled separately, each telling its own version of place.

 This is Beaujolais at full tilt—light on its feet, but far from simple.
 Hauntingly beautiful, expressive, transportive.
 The kind of wine that holds a place the way great Burgundy does.
 Pure.
 Focused.
 Cult stuff.
 We say do it.
 Always.